The Elephant of Complex Systems Change

 The next question is often a variation of “If I want to do what you do, what should I learn?”
 If that might be a question in your own mind, read on…

 This article is an attempt to at least outline the whole elephant—all the fields and concepts that we tend to use at CoCreative.
-I’m laying out the 27 fields and over 200 concepts and practices that we draw on—sometimes daily, sometimes occasionally—in our work.
+I’m laying out the 28 fields and over 200 concepts and practices that we draw on—sometimes daily, sometimes occasionally—in our work.
 It’s a picture that may look like a disparate collection of theories, models, and methods but is really coherent, unified, and whole.

-I hope the latter is not the case—and that people do see how these thing work together, but I did wonder if I was taking a worthwhile chance with this article.
-For people wanting to do this work (and we actively support more people in doing this work!), I do not want this article to be overwhelming.
+To be honest, I did wonder if I was taking a worthwhile chance with this article.
+For people aspiring to do systems change work (and we actively encourage more people in doing this work!), I do not want this article to be overwhelming.
 I especially do not want anyone to conclude that, “I can’t study or learn all that stuff, so I won’t be successful in this work”… because that’s just not true.

-One benefit of CoCreative's experience in drawing from across these fields is that we have taken some of the best concepts and tools from them (those we use most often) and pulled them together into an approach and training program that conveys the key elements of each more simply and practically than they tend to appear in their native contexts.
+One benefit of CoCreative's experience in drawing from across these fields is that we have taken some of the best concepts and tools from them and pulled them together into an approach that leverages the key benefits of each more simply and practically than they tend to appear in their native contexts.
 For example, the typical methods used in systems thinking are complex and, we think, largely impractical with diverse groups, so we’ve developed and captured ways of mapping systems that are practical and that nearly anyone can do (and you can find these on our Tools page).

 We also provide tools and insights from these fields in our coaching and consulting work so our clients typically learn them at a time and at a stage of work when they are relevant and their value is immediately apparent.
 In other words, you don’t need to learn all the bits and pieces of the fields below—and you likely won’t, but you can be successful anyway with the right support.